wearablebp/wearablebp.github.io/docs/ed.md

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

-> "We can get 100% accuracy when estimating the BP distribution of dead people"
+> "We can get 100% accuracy estimating the BP of dead people"

 Here, we provide details of and insight from the adopted statistic used in our paper, Explained Deviation (ED).